From California to Oslo: Foreign subsidies fuel Norway's e-car boom, for now

 To tackle this issue, from January 2019, sales of new cars in Norway are included in a broader EU calculation of the greenness of each manufacturer's European-wide car fleets, a target the carmaker must meet to avoid large penalties.

-This could reduce Norway's demand for imports but may also mean its EU neighbors record fewer sales.
+This could reduce Norway's demand for imports but may also mean its EU neighbours record fewer sales.

 Last year, plug-in electric cars accounted for 31.2 per cent of new car registrations in Norway, the highest in the world, and the share rose to 34.2 per cent when including second-hand imports, according to the Norwegian Road Federation (OFV).
 The two figures surged to 40.7 and 43.5 per cent in February 2019.